-A. HSCEP OP 77.08, Student Travel Policy
+X. Student Travel Policy

-HSCEP OP 77.08 https://elpaso.ttuhsc.edu/opp/documents/77/op7708.pdf regulates any travel undertaken by one or more students presently enrolled at TTUHSC EI Paso to an activity or event that is located more than 25 miles from the campus of TTUHSC EI Paso.
-This Operating Policy (OP) applies to any event or activity which is organized, sponsored and/or funded by TTUHSC EI Paso, is undertaken using a vehicle owned or leased by the university or is a required event or activity by a student organization registered at TTUHSC EI Paso.
+HSCEP OP 77.08 Student Travel Policy regulates any travel undertaken by one or more students presently enrolled at TTUHSC El Paso to an activity or event that is located more than 25 miles from the campus of TTUHSC El Paso.
+This Operating Policy (OP) applies to any event or activity which is organized, sponsored and/or funded by TTUHSC El Paso, is undertaken using a vehicle owned or leased by the university or is a required event or activity by a student organization registered at TTUHSC El Paso.

-Each student who travels by any form of transportation to participate in a University-related activity, including but not limited to academically-related field trips, courses, competitions, or contests, or non- academic activities, must, prior to such activities, execute a copy of the Travel Release and Indemnification Agreement and the Authorization for Emergency Medical Treatment.
+Each student who travels by any form of transportation to participate in a University-related activity, including but not limited to academically-related field trips, courses, competitions, or contests, or non-academic activities, must, prior to such activities, execute a copy of the Travel Release and Indemnification Agreement and the Authorization for Emergency Medical Treatment.

-Please refer to the TTUHSC El Paso Travel Office and the Office of Global Health for information regarding travel abroad.
+Please refer to the TTUHSC El Paso Travel Office and the Office of Diversity, Inclusion and Global Health for information regarding travel abroad.